codatio/codat-docs/docs/lending/guides/invoice-finance/inv-fin-decision.md

 - Concentration is more than the threshold of 5%,
 - Customer `country` is not `US`, thus excluding foreign business customers,
 - Customer `registrationNo` is null, thus excluding sole traders, and
-- Number of paid invoices is less than 2, thus lowering the risk based on past behaviour.
+- Number of paid invoices is less than 2, thus lowering the risk based on past behavior.

 ### <input type="checkbox" unchecked/> Assess risk for each invoice